LIM Workshop Faculty

 The Rev. Dr. James Lamkin is pastor of the Northside Drive Baptist Church in Atlanta, Georgia.
 A graduate of Southwestern Baptist Theological Seminary, he did his CPE training at Baylor University Medical Center and received his Doctor of Ministry degree from New Orleans Baptist Theological Seminary.
 He has also pastored congregations in his native Louisiana, and Virginia, served as a hospital chaplain and been the director of a regional medical center’s Department of Pastoral Care.
 James began participation in the Leadership In Ministry Workshops in 1993 and joined the LIM Workshop faculty in 2002.

 Rev. Margaret Marcuson helps ministers do their work without wearing out or burning out, through ministry coaching, presentations and online resources.
 Margaret is the author of Leaders Who Last: Sustaining Yourself and Your Ministry and Money and Your Ministry: Balance the Books While Keeping Your Balance.
 An American Baptist minister, she served as a pastor for 15 years.
 She was a student of Edwin Friedman, and joined the LIM Workshop faculty in 1999.
 Her website is http://margaretmarcuson.com.

-The Rev. Dr. William T. Pyle serves as Intentional Interim Pastor at Warrenton Baptist Church in Warrenton, NC.
+The Rev. Dr. William T. Pyle serves as Interium Pastor of Hope Valley Baptist Church in Durham, NC.
 He has taught previously at Campbell University Divinity School, North Carolina Wesleyan College and Southeastern Baptist Theological Seminary.
 He is trained as an Intentional Interim Minister through the Center for Congregational Health and is challenged to understand congregational dynamics from a systems perspective.
 A participant in the Leadership in Ministry Workshops since 2002, he joined the LIM Workshop faculty in 2007.